MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * Who is always willing to help other people out?
 * Who has their own good skills and disciplines?

-If you have a graduate who would like to become a 'developer', they should have a mentor who is a developer.
-Likewise, if a graduate is trying analysis or quality analysis work, their mentor should be practicing in that role.
-It would not make sense for a graduate to be doing 'coding' work and have a mentor that is a business analyst etc.

 #### Attributes of the mentors team

 The mentors team should be in a place where it can provide a supporting environment for mentorship.